 Oliver here.
-I wanted to talk about how humans get themselves all stressed out about the places we feline choose to hang out.
-I mean really, I’m not hanging off the winter sweaters in the closet (although I do enjoy brushing past the dark colors on the clothing that hangs lower then other things, like dresses, coats and pants).
-But I digress
+I wanted to talk about how humans get themselves all stressed about the places we feline choose to hang out.
+I mean really, I’m not hanging off the winter sweaters in the closet (although I do enjoy brushing past the dark colors on the clothing that hangs on the lower racks).
+But I digress.

 They shoo me away from the bag so I shrug my shoulders and think, “fine, there are lots of other places for me to lounge.